 - Job search

 - Target industry

 - Projects, research or articles

-- Keep Tweets professional by posting things like "See my latest blog on optics research at . . ."

-NOT "Just ate dinner and am now ready to take a long nap then watch some television."
+- Keep Tweets professional by posting things like "See my latest blog on optics research at . . . " NOT "Just ate dinner and am now ready to take a long nap then watch some television."

-Following Others
+Following Others and Generating a Following

-Follow companies and professionals in your target industry or field of interest.
-Facebook - www.facebook.com
+- Follow companies and professionals in your target industry or field of interest. - Include your Twitter URL in your email signature to encourage more people to follow you.